 often to prevent pressure sores.

-Feed your baby and monitor your baby's nutrition
+- Feed your baby and check your baby's nutrition

 Not all babies need surgery to repair spina bifida.
 Instead a baby may need: